On the fundamental group of the complement of a complex hyperplane arrangement: Introduction

+First, we obtain a necessary condition for the existence of an isomorphism $\po(X)\to\po(X')$ concordant with these projections, i.e., an isomorphism inducing the identity automorphism of~$H$.
+To this end, for a given structure $C$, we construct an invariant, which depends on the group $\po(X)$ together with the projection $\po(X)\to H$.
+If this invariant takes different values for $\po(X)$ and $\po(X')$, then no isomorphism $\po(X)\to\po(X')$ of the above type can exist.
+The invariant depends only on $\po(X)/\gamma_4\po(X)$, where $\gamma_k G$ is the $k$th term of the lower central series of~$G$.

-Next we consider two conjugate realizations of MacLane configuration $C_8$ corresponding to MacLane matroid \cite{McL} (see also \cite{Z}) and show that our invariant distinguishes them.
-Then, at last, we use these computations to prove that configuration $C_{13}$, obtained by gluing together two MacLane configurations, has at least two realizations with different fundamental groups.
+Next, we consider two complex conjugate realizations of the incidence structure~$C_8$ corresponding to the MacLane matroid \cite{McL} (see also \cite{Z}) and show that our invariant distinguishes between these realizations.
+We also prove that, in the case of~$C_8$, the group of those automorphisms of~$H$ which are reductions of automorphisms of the group~$\po(X)$ is isomorphic to the group of automorphisms of the incidence structure itself.
+Then, at last, we combine these results to prove that the incidence structure $C_{13}$, which is obtained by gluing together two MacLane structures, has at least two realizations whose complements have non-isomorphic fundamental groups.

-I am deeply grateful for helpful discussions to T.~Alekseyevskaya, A.~Dress, A.~Goncharov, S.~Lvovsky, N.~Mnev, G.~Noskov, S.~Orevkov, D.~Stone, G.~Ziegler, and especially to I.~M.~Gelfand, without whom this paper would never have been written.
+I am deeply grateful for helpful discussions and advice to T.~V.~Alekseyevskaya, A.~W.~M.~Dress, A.~B.~Goncharov, S.~M.~Lvovsky, N.~E.~Mnev, G.~A.~Noskov, S.~Yu.~Orevkov, D.~A.~Stone, G.~M.~Ziegler, and, especially, I.~M.~Gelfand, without whom this paper would never have been written.